- Can I earn a certificate without paying?

 - If we are unable to keep up with the material this session and transfer to

 a later session (where our work is saved), will we have to pay for the course again?

 You do not pay for the course again.
 Your payment covers completion of the course even if you join a later session.

 - How do I switch to another session?

-You should be able to go to the Course Info page and select the next session to join.
+You should be able to go to the your course's info page and select the next session to join.
 It should provide a date when that session will start (and end).
 Click on the blue 'Switch Sessions' button to join the next session.

 Forum Guidelines/Best Practices